Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated July 2017

 In flying over the rugged mountains of the Yukon Territory, I sometimes asked myself if the engine were to quit would I be better off gliding down to one of the numerous gravel bars in the numerous valleys or pulling the 'chute.
 This is a common paranoia among pilots of piston aircraft, but the fact is that engines very seldom do quit.
 As you can see from http://www.earthrounders.com/ there are plenty of (braver-than-this-author) folks who've flown single-engine piston aircraft over the world's widest oceans.
 As a statistician might expect, to date none of the Cirrus parachute pulls have been related to a sudden engine failure.

 [Whether or not you pull the parachute, you'll pay to maintain it.
-The "line cutters" need replacement every six years (under $2000) and the entire parachute needs repacking every ten years ($10-15,000).
+The "line cutters" need replacement every six years (under $2000) and the entire parachute needs a new rocket and repack every ten years (we paid $15,500 for this at Heritage Aviation in Burlington, Vermont in February 2015).
 As the parachute is the only demonstrated means of spin recovery, the plane is not airworthy unless the parachute is current.]

 How revolutionary is the performance of a Cirrus?
 Consider the Mooney M20, introduced in 1953 and shortly thereafter appearing in the M20C version with a 180 hp Lycoming O-360 engine.
 The M20C carried four people in a cramped noisy cabin at a cruising speed of around 147 knots behind a direct-drive aluminum engine with a manual mixture control.
 Fifty years later Cirrus will sell you a plane that carries four people in a slightly less cramped equally noisy cabin at a cruising speed of 153 knots behind a direct-drive aluminum engine with a manual mixture control.
 It will cost about the same as a brand-new Mooney Ovation, the riveted-together descendent of that M20C, and a bit less to maintain due to its fixed landing gear.
 Mooney, Cirrus, and other makers of small piston-powered planes are generally making a product that is comparatively much less affordable than decades ago.
 For example, a Chevrolet Corvette sports car in 1978 listed for $14,000 and a Mooney was 2.7 times more expensive at $37,500.
 Today the vastly improved Corvette is $44,500 and a somewhat improved four-seat airplane is around $280,000 or 6.3 times more expensive.
 Most of the improvement in the 2005 airplane versus the 1978 airplane comes from the advent of the Global Positioning System.